 Debt instruments - Movements in the carrying amount are taken through other comprehensive income (OCI), except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit and loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised.
-Interest income from these financial assets is included in other income using the effective interest rate method.
+Interest income from these financial assets is included in other income using the d) Impairment of financial assets